zonika/jquery-ajax-youtube-todo-web-0715-public/README.md

 Your task is in five parts:

-1. Run `bundle install`.
+* Run `bundle install`.
-2. Sign up for a YouTube developer key so that the YouTube class in the `lib/` folder can query the YouTube API with it.
+* Sign up for a YouTube developer key so that the YouTube class in the `lib/` folder can query the YouTube API with it.

 In `fetch_video.js`:

-3. add code to the `ajaxCall` function to save the words that get typed into the text box as a variable called `input`.
+* Retrieve the words that were typed into the text box.
-4. Make an AJAX call to `/widget` and pass it the params `:search_keyword => input`.
+* Make an AJAX call to `/widget` and pass it the typed query.
-5. Append the YouTube widget that the AJAX call returns to the div with an ID of `search-results`.
+* Insert the HTML that the AJAX call returns into the page.

+Read on for more details!

 ### Testing Suite

 This lab uses [Capybara](https://github.com/jnicklas/capybara) with [Selenium webdriver](http://selenium.googlecode.com/svn/trunk/docs/api/rb/index.html).
 When you run `rspec`, a browser should pop up and you'll be able to watch the test interact with your app.
 You'll see it type text into the text box, click buttons, etc.

-### Generate a Key
+### Generating a Key

 * Before getting started, figure out your public IP address.
 It's as simple a Googling ["what is my ip address"](https://www.google.com/search?q=what%20is%20my%20ip%20address).
 * Make sure you're logged into your Google account, visit [https://console.developers.google.com/project](https://console.developers.google.com/project), and click on "Create Project".